 So you’re ready to cut your teeth in the fast-paced, exciting world of marketing.
 Self-motivation is undoubtedly important, but you also need to be receptive to time-tested advice and understand how to apply it to your own tasks and work environment.
 Keep reading for nine crucial pointers that’ll help you discover, grow and thrive while in the marketing industry.

-Always try to look at situations, technologies, and trends with the purpose of unearthing what you can glean from them to use in your marketing work.
+- Be Inquisitive – Always try to look at situations, technologies, and trends with the purpose of unearthing what you can glean from them to use in your marketing work.
 If you have the right mindset, a casual conversation with your best friend could trigger new ideas about how to promote your latest client’s book tour.

-Since you’re new to the marketing industry, you’ll probably feel at least slightly limited by a perceived lack of experience, coupled with the knowledge that people aren’t familiar with you yet.
+- Network Like a Pro – Since you’re new to the marketing industry, you’ll probably feel at least slightly limited by a perceived lack of experience, coupled with the knowledge that people aren’t familiar with you yet.
 However, you can still show others you’re ready to excel by learning how to be an excellent networker.

 Whenever you’re at a conference, chatting with colleagues over lunch or sitting on the train during your commute, always be ready to talk about your career.
 Consider anyone you meet a potential ally who could take your career to another level.
 Keep business cards on hand and compose at least one “elevator speech” you can use when someone asks, “So, what do you do?”
 Strive to be on your best behavior at all times, too.

 The impressions you make could cause the people in your environment to be interested in getting to know you better and do what they can to advance your career, but might also have the opposite effect.

 One way to do that is through mirroring, a technique where the speaker mimics body language noticed in the listener.
-Mirroring helps build rapport and make people feel more at ease in your presence, leading to them being open minded about what you’re saying.
+Mirroring helps build rapport and make people feel more at ease in your presence, leading to them being open-minded about what you’re saying.
 According to some studies, sales increase from 12.5 to 66 percent when mirroring techniques are implemented.

-There are some easy ways to tell if your marketing tactics are working as intended.
+- Familiarize Yourself With Marketing Metrics – There are some easy ways to tell if your marketing tactics are working as intended.
 Maybe one of your clients is a former music superstar breaking back into the entertainment industry after a 10-year hiatus.
 Say you’ve noticed her Billboard rankings quickly accelerate the week after you run full-page ads in major magazines and kick off a dedicated YouTube campaign.
 There’s arguably a good chance the things you’ve done to advertise the release spurred the improved chart performance.

 However, in some cases, you’ll need to rely on less obvious metrics to figure out whether what you’re doing is useful, or if changes are necessary.
 Data about website visits, concert attendance, interest in the artist across social media channels and even ringtone downloads could all tell tales of marketing method worthiness.

-In your haste to make progress and get results for your client roster, you may get impatient, especially if it seems newly implemented techniques aren’t working.
+- Demonstrate Patience – In your haste to make progress and get results for your client roster, you may get impatient, especially if it seems newly implemented techniques aren’t working.
 As hard as it will be sometimes, have a persevering attitude.
 You aren’t likely to see major gains overnight.
 Patience is essential, especially before poring over data to see if your suspicions are true.

 Welcome, New Marketer!

-Hopefully, these nine ten tips help you feel more confident as a new marketer.
+Hopefully, these ten tips help you feel more confident as a new marketer.
 Remember, even once you transition from a novice marketing professional to a verifiable expert, there is always more to learn.